 It may not be safe to breastfeed while using Symbicort.
 Ask your doctor about any risk.

 Symbicort is not approved for use by anyone younger than 6 years old.

 How should I use Symbicort?

-Symbicort comes with a medication guide for safe and effective use, and directions for priming and cleaning the inhaler device.
-Follow these directions carefully.
+Symbicort comes with a medication guide for safe and effective use, and directions for priming and cleaning the Symbicort inhaler device.
 Ask your doctor or pharmacist if you have any questions.

-Store Symbicort at room temperature, away from moisture, light, and heat.
-Always keep the cover on the inhaler device when not in use.
-Keep the medicine canister away from open flame or high heat, such as in a car on a hot day.
+Store at room temperature in an upright position, with the mouthpiece down.
+Keep away from open flame or high heat.
 The canister may explode if it gets too hot.
 Do not puncture or burn an empty inhaler canister.

-Throw the Symbicort inhaler away when the inhalations counter on the canister shows a 0, or if it has been longer than 3 months since you first took the canister out of its foil pouch.
-Do not float the canister in water or take it apart.
-The dose indicator on the inhaler will turn yellow when there are 20 doses left in the device.
-Get your prescription refilled before you run out of Symbicort completely.
-Always use the new inhaler device provided with your refill.
+Throw the canister away when the inhalations counter shows a 0, or if it has been longer than 3 months since you first took the canister out of its foil pouch.

 What happens if I miss a dose?

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.